The Arduino board is a great tool to start into electronics and programming. It is used worldwide by makers, students, and even engineers.

 Arduino Starter Kit

-Getting started with Arduino is easy and anyone can learn electronics and programming with this board.
-However, it can be a little intimidating, specially at the beginning, that you really don’t know what an Arduino is capable to do.
-When it comes to Arduino, the easiest way to learn is by doing!
-For instance, we recommend that you check our Arduino course: Arduino Step-by-Step projects – a compilation of 25 projects with step by step instructions.
+Getting started with Arduino is easy, and anyone can learn electronics and programming with this board.
+However, it can be a little intimidating, especially when you’re starting, when you don’t know what an Arduino can do.

 What do you need to get started?

-There are a wide variety of Arduino Starter Kits.
+There are a wide variety of Arduino and Arduino-comaptible Starter Kits.
 The best kit for you depends on what you want to do and how much you are willing to spend.

-Continue reading to find the best Arduino Starter Kit for you.
+Continue reading to find the best Arduino/Arduino-compatible Starter Kit for your needs.

 This is the official Arduino starter kit.
-It comes with a project book with 15 projects, and the needed components to build them.
-This is great if you’re a total beginner, because you’ll actually learn how to do cool projects with the components provided.
-The kit comes with the Arduino UNO board, the project book with 15 projects, breadboard, jumper wires, resistors, LEDs, temperature sensor, DC motor and servo motor, and much more.
+It comes with a project book with 15 projects and with all the needed components to build them.
+This is great if you’re a total beginner because you’ll learn how to do cool projects with the components provided.
+The kit comes with the Arduino UNO board, the projects’ book with 15 projects, a breadboard, jumper wires, resistors, LEDs, a temperature sensor, a DC motor, a servo motor, and much more.

 What’s included in this kit?